In This Article

 Treasury Inflation-Protected Securities (TIPS)

-TIPS are a type of investment that can help protect your money during hyperinflation.
-TIPS has variable interest rates that adjust with the inflation rate, allowing your investment to keep pace with rising prices.
+TIPS are a type of inflation investment that can help protect your money during inflation.
+You can invest in TIPS which has variable interest rates that adjust with the inflation rate, allowing your investment to keep pace with rising prices.

 They work similarly to I Bonds, which also provide interest adjustments based on inflation.
 In 2022, I Bonds are considered an excellent strategy for investing during times of inflation.